 - Coughing up blood

-- Recurrent pulmonary infection like bronchitis or pneumonia
+- Recurrent pulmonary infections like bronchitis or pneumonia

 - Chest pain, especially when coughing or laughing